popoway/goknights/PRIVACY.md

 ## Our Cookie Policy

-The app do not use cookies or similar technologies to collect data about the user.
+The app does not use cookies or similar technologies to collect data about the user.

 ## Links to Other Websites